EnriqueZav96/documentation/content/developer/tutorials/discover_js_framework/01_owl_components.rst

 ==================

 Now, let's add a new feature: mark a todo as completed.
 This is actually trickier than one might think.
 The owner of the state is not the same as the component that displays it.
-So, the `Todo` component needs to communicate to its parent that the todo state needs to be toggled.
+So, the `TodoItem` component needs to communicate to its parent that the todo state needs to be toggled.
 One classic way to do this is by using a `callback prop
 <{OWL_PATH}/doc/reference/props.md#binding-function-props>`_ `toggleState`.

 #.
 Add an input with the attribute :code:`type="checkbox"` before the id of the task, which must
-   be checked if the state `done` is true.
+   be checked if the state `isCompleted` is true.

    .. tip::
       Owl does not create attributes computed with the `t-att` directive if it evaluates to a falsy value.

 #.
-Add a callback props `toggleState`.
+Add a callback props `toggleState` to `TodoItem`.
 #.
-Add a `click` event handler on the input in the `Todo` component and make sure it calls the
+Add a `click` event handler on the input in the `TodoItem` component and make sure it calls the
    `toggleState` function with the todo id.
 #.
 Make it work!